 Should venture capital be part of my funding strategy?

-Most VC firms are interested in technology and healthcare ventures over other firms in other sectors, so if your business falls in that realm, VC may be an option for you.
+Most VC firms are interested in technology and healthcare ventures over businesses in other sectors, so if your company falls in one of those realms, VC may be an option for you.
 However, you may find other venture capitalists who are interested in businesses like yours.

 It’s important to note that this form of funding can be difficult to attain.
 Some estimate that between 0.5% to 1% of startups secure this form of funding, and many of those have a proven market, concept, and plan for growth.

 Before pursuing this option, weigh the benefits and drawbacks:

 - VC financing has less risk than debt-financing options because it doesn’t require repayment if the venture fails.

 - Venture capitalists offer experience-backed advice and counsel where other providers of capital typically do not.

 - They can connect you with angel investors, industry connections, suppliers, and partners who can help you ramp up quickly.